jiiwang/GeneralizedSVD.jl/README.md

-## Cosine-Sine decomposition (CSD) and Generalized singular value decomposition (GSVD) in Julia
+## Generalized singular value decomposition (GSVD) in Julia

-This project implements GSVD (via CSD) in Julia
+This project implements GSVD in Julia 1.3

 Project structure:
 ```